CoolPuppyKid/pi-gen-mobile/README.md

  - **Stage 5** - The Raspberry Pi OS Full image.
 More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

+ - **Stage 6** - Sets up the device as a mobile phone it is expected that 3-5 is skipped when using this one

 ### Stage specification